abdulsamadkhan/OnlineCourses/README.md

 # OnlineCourses
 This folder contains all the courses that I have taken at different learning platforms.
-# List of courses Withcertificates
+## List of courses Withcertificates

 Coursera:

-AI foreveryone
+1.AI foreveryone
-Applied Machine Learning in Python
+2.Applied Machine Learning in Python
-Introduction to data science in python
+3.Introduction to data science in python
-Big Data In Education
+4.Big Data In Education
-Big Data capstone Project
+5.Big Data capstone Project
-Introduction to Big Data (2015)
+6.Introduction to Big Data (2015)
-Hadoop Platform and Application Framework
-Introduction to Big Data Analytics (2015)
+7.Hadoop Platform and Application Framework 8.Introduction to Big Data Analytics (2015)
-Machine Learning With Big Data (2015)
+9.Machine Learning With Big Data (2015)
-Graph Analytics for Big Data(2015)
+10.Graph Analytics for Big Data(2015)

 Machine Learning Foundations:A Case Study Approach Machine Learning: Regression